Strategic Brief, Decision-Layer Architecture for Agentic AI

 First Portfolio

-• Primary owner of a defined portfolio of MDS accounts under supervision
+• Primary owner of a defined portfolio of Data Services accounts under supervision

 • Resolving anomalies and exceptions independently within agreed SLA windows